 6. Whale Watching Tours

 Migrating whales are regulars to Monterey Bay, offering a chance for children to get up close and personal with several whale species on a sea cruise.
-A number of tour operators are available out of Monterey and Moss Landing.
-Book in advance to avoid disappointment and bring lots of warm layers for the cold Pacific air!
+A number of tour operators are available out of Monterey and Moss Landing, including the top-rated Discovery Whale Watch that operates 3-4 hour boat tours from Old Fisherman’s Wharf.
+Book online well in advance to avoid disappointment and bring lots of warm layers for the cold Pacific air!

 7. Cannery Row